vuejs/docs/src/guide/migration/props-data.md

 ## 2.x Syntax

-In 2.x, we were able to pass props to Vue instance during its creation:
+In 2.x, we were able to pass props to a Vue instance during its creation:

 ```js
 const Comp = Vue.extend({